EarthNets/RSI-MMSegmentation/README.md

 # RSI-MMSegmentation

-Official code for:
-## GAMUS: A Geometry-aware Multi-modal Semantic Segmentation Benchmark for Remote Sensing Data
+Official code for ``GAMUS: A Geometry-aware Multi-modal Semantic Segmentation Benchmark for Remote Sensing Data''

 The new version of the GAMUS dataset can be downloaded from the following [XShadow/GAMUS](https://huggingface.co/datasets/XShadow/GAMUS).